kvmoore/Career-change-site-project/docs/Plan.md

 1. Figure out topic
 2. create a final project folder
 3. create a project scope, plan and retrospective place holder .md files.
 Create a docs folder in the project folder to put these files in.
-3. Create 2 HTML place holder docs, a CSS file, and an About.md.
+3. Create 2 HTML place holder docs, a CSS file, and an about.md file.
 These will go in the project folder
 4. Create and README file in the repository

 ### Design phase: Estimated  1 - 2 days